 History of Shore Regional High School

-For decades, borough students had been attending Long Branch High School.
+For decades, Monmouth Beach students had been attending Long Branch High School.
 In early 1959, that city’s school board declined to renew a tuition contract that accommodated non-resident students.
 In response, voters from the four shore towns overwhelmingly passed a measure to create the SRHS district in March 1960.
 The plan was approved 1,140 to 134 at the polls.
-Both Monmouth Beach (226-7) and Sea Bright (111-4) joined the district with enthusiasm, according to the Red Bank Register.
+Both Monmouth Beach (226-7) and Sea Bright (111-4) joined the district with enthusiasm, according to the Red Bank Daily Register.

-By July 1960, 13 architects had submitted design plans for the high school and 14 locations were under consideration (11 in WLB and 3 in Oceanport), according to the Register.
+By July 1960, 13 architects had submitted design plans for the new high school and 14 locations were under consideration (11 in WLB and 3 in Oceanport), according to the Register.
 In October 1960, a design contract was awarded to Edwards & Green in Camden, NJ.
 The school was to be patterned after the Clearview Regional High School in Harrison Twp., NJ.

-The property to build the new school was just off NJ State Highway-Route 36 in West Long Branch.
+The property chosen for the new school was just off NJ State Highway-Route 36 in West Long Branch.
 It had been part of the Turner Brothers’ Nursery.
 The 155,000-square-foot school building was laid out in “Halls” — A to E. Final construction cost was about $2.2 million.
 The first SRHS board president, Peter Cooper of West Long Branch, called the new school “functional, not fancy; economical, not cheap; and very well built.”

 The high school first opened for classes in September 1962 (freshman, sophomores and juniors) with 531 students.
 The first SRHS superintendent was Elbert Hoppenstedt who had been leading the local WLB schools.
 The first school budget was $685,000.
-S. Thomas Gagliano was the first SHRS board of education attorney.
+S. Thomas Gagliano was the first SHRS board attorney.
 Clifford E. Schenck was the first SRHS board secretary.

 Local school leaders from the four sending districts helped devise the new SRHS curriculum and school layout.
 In addition to Hoppenstedt, Principal Frank Bannon from Monmouth Beach, Principal Helen Sawyer from Sea Bright, and Principal John Dorne from Oceanport formed an Educational Advisory Committee in 1960.